 I unwrapped a stack of chips.
 They were the super-cheap ultra-thin chips, with the shark-toothed edges that lock together after a slight rotation.
 They even sounded cheap, like a kid’s toy, but I adored them anyway.

 (This was roundabout the time I realized that Euchre was a dumb game.
 First, there’s the name.
-Euchre, pronounced Yooker.
+Euchre, pronounced yooker.
 What’s up with that?
 Trying to hide a lame game behind a chic name?
-Henceforth it shall be called Yooker, a silly name for a silly game.
+Henceforth it shall be called yooker, a silly-looking name, for a silly game.
 And what’s up with the Jacks?
 The bowers.
 The what?
 Left and right?
 Huh?
-And the dumbest thing of all, Yooker uses only half the deck, thereby filling the world with decks of cards that are half-pristine and the other half worn out.)
+And the dumbest thing of all, yooker uses only the upper half of the deck, thereby filling the world with decks of cards that are half-pristine and the other half worn out.)

 At noon, the gifting was all done and the big meal was hours away.
 I was in my room, energized, with my presents.
-Poster, got it, tape, got it, wall, which wall, that one, the main one, down comes the cork bulletin board, up goes the poster, slowly, carefully, as I was taught, with reinforcement taping on the back for longevity.
+Tape, got it, poster, got it, wall, which wall, that one, the main one, down comes the cork bulletin board, up goes the poster, slowly, carefully, as I was taught, with reinforcement taping on the back for longevity.
 I stood back.
 Yes.

 I sat the digital radio alarm clock on my bedside table.
 Just how does this thing work anyway?
 Get screwdriver, which kind, flat one, undo screws, remove bottom casing, more screws, top comes off.
 Check it out!
 It’s got thick plastic ribbons inside, with numbers cut out of them, stencils, that turn, passing above the light bulb, sending the time, in digits, eternally into space, or, more mundanely, onto a ceiling, if one happens to be in the way.